Introduction to Gamification in Corporate Training

 - Allow everyone to learn at their own pace of learning

-- If someone is not interested in a game, allow them to opt-out from playing it so that they don’t get stressed out or feel demotivated
+- If someone is not interested in a game, allow them to opt out of playing it so that they don’t get stressed out or feel demotivated

 - Make it less about timed activities and quantity, and more about the quality.